ialbert/plac/doc/plac_adv.rst

 to return the output string if the command was successful, or the error message (preceded by the name of the exception class) if the command failed.

-For instance, if you send a mispelled option to the interpreter a ``SystemExit`` will be trapped:
+For instance, if you send a misspelled option to the interpreter a ``SystemExit`` will be trapped:

 >>> import plac